How to Ensure You Have a Recovery Key

 |

-| If you see Set up recovery, it means you have not set up recovery yet.
-Tap on Set up recovery and follow the instructions to set up recovery. |
+| If you see Get recovery key, it means you have not got one yet.
+Tap on Get recovery key and follow the instructions. |

 |